fachwerk-dev/lib/docs/utils/path/linepath.md

-# linepath()
+# linepath

-A function that outputs a [SVG path](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths) based on array of Points.
+`linepath()` is a function that outputs a [SVG path](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths) based on array of Points.

 Optionally accepts the `closed` parameter that auto-closes the path.